-Campus Safety and/or other campus first responders may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.
+Campus Safety and/or other campus first responders may become aware of a critical incident or other emergency situation that potentially affects the campus community's health and/or safety.
 Generally, campus first responders become aware of these situations when they are reported to the Campus Safety dispatcher or upon discovery during patrol or other assignments.